How to Choose a Counsellor or Therapist: Essential Tips for You

 2. Technology: Assess your comfort level with using video conferencing tools or platforms for online therapy.

-3. Preference: Reflect on whether you prefer the intimacy of face-to-face interaction or if you're open to exploring virtual connections.
+3. Preference: Consider whether you value the intimacy of seeing a therapist in person, appreciating the nuances of face-to-face interaction, or if you're open to building connection through virtual sessions.

 It's important to find an option that suits your needs and preferences best.